-So, what’s this about then?
-In short, it’s about the brother and sisterhood of Metal uniting around some very worthy causes – in this case, Nordoff Robbins, Teenage Cancer Trust, and Childline – to raise money for kids who need help.
-We’re doing that by putting our pedals to the metal with the great and good of the music industry – agents, managers, promoters, publicists, record labels, media organisations, and artists alike for a gruelling 161-mile bicycle ride leaving early from Alexandra Palace in North London on June 11 and arriving at Download Festival around midday on June 13th, in time for the action to begin.
+It’s about more than just cycling, though.
+It’s about the brother and sisterhood of metal cycling to raise money for some very worthy causes – in this case, Nordoff Robbins, Teenage Cancer Trust, and Childline – to raise money for kids who need help.
+We’re doing that by putting our pedals to the metal with the great and good of the music industry – agents, managers, promoters, publicists, record labels, media organisations, and artists alike for a gruelling 164-mile bicycle ride leaving early from Alexandra Palace in North London on June 8th and arriving at Download Festival around midday on June 10th, just in time to see some bands.

 Everything you need to know about the ride, what it entails and how to join us is right here on our website.
 We guarantee this will be an experience you won’t easily forget!!

-Spaces are limited, so if you are interested check out the details now .
+Spaces are limited, so if you are interested SIGN UP NOW!
 If you don’t make it along with us this time, there are still ways to help.
 Spread the word, and join us on Facebook and Twitter or make a donation.
 Just remember that it’s all in the name of Charity for the kids who need it the most.